tobbyxy/temipete.github.io/index.md

 My research spans using statistics and machine learning to understand biological and genetic data.
 In coming years, I will be proficient at doing this, and it will be the basis of my career.

-I program fairly well in R and Python.
-I am getting familiar with Java, to improve my skill set.

 Here is my [cv](../docs/cv.pdf){:target="_blank"} and a list of my publications.

 ### *contact*